utsa-asc/cuc24-cascadecms-restapi-workshop/README.md

 ## General Usage

-To use the library you will need to define your Cascade CMS URL and Cascade CMS API Key.
+To use the library you will need to define your Cascade CMS URL and Cascade CMS API Key (v8.16 and later).
 The `apiKey` is generated in your Cascade dashboard.
 The `url` is `yourOrg.cascadecms.com/api/v1/` (this is the current version as of 1/9/2023).

 ```js
 //Example